-User reaction to Chapel has been increasingly positive as the project has progressed.
-Initially, there was a great deal of skepticism about the decision to pursue a new language, largely due to lingering frustration about HPF's failure in the 1990's.
-As the community heard more about Chapel and grew to understand its philosophical and practical differences from HPF, pessimism gave way to curiosity and cautious optimism.
-At present, many potential users seem to believe that a mature implementation of Chapel would be a very attractive thing, though there remains a healthy degree of skepticism over whether it can be achieved, whether for technical or logistical reasons (e.g., level of effort required).
-The current performance is a non-starter for many users, while others are happy that it's faster than Matlab or Python and would prefer to see effort spent on fleshing out missing features in the language rather than performance improvements.
+The user community's reaction to Chapel has been increasingly positive as the project has progressed.
+Initially, HPC users expressed a great deal of skepticism about the decision to pursue a new language, largely due to lingering disenchantment around HPF's failure in the 1990's [161].
+As the community learned more about Chapel and grew to understand its philosophical and practical divergences from HPF, pessimism gave way to curiosity and cautious optimism.
+At present, many potential users believe that a mature implementation of Chapel would be very attractive to them, and the number of earnest users who are trying it out for their projects has grown markedly with recent releases.